bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 Excess length is a problem for them and for you.
 So I trim them monthly.

-It is important to not to cut too deep:
+It is important to not cut too deep:

 ![claw trimming](/assets/images/posts/cat-adopting/claw_trimming.jpg)